 Seminars: We bring in experts to advise founders on the basics of starting a company: legal incorporation, accounting and finance, COPPA compliance, sales, product development, public relations, product design, marketing, fundraising, etc.

-Educator Day: About one month into the program, we host an event for educators where each team presents its product on-stage and then offers one-on-one demos to interested educators.
+Educator Day: About one month into the program, we host an event for educators where each team presents its product on-stage and then offers one-on-one demos.
 The goal of Educator Day is to match startup companies with the educators who are most excited about getting involved as alpha testers, early adopters, or informal advisors.
 Getting product feedback from educators early and often is a critical component of building a successful edtech business.

-Demo Day: Imagine K12’s program culminates with a Demo Day where founders pitch their companies to a large number of seed investors and venture capitalists.
+Demo Day: Imagine K12’s program culminates with a Demo Day where founders pitch their companies to a select audience of seed investors and venture capitalists.
 This is an extraordinary opportunity to reach many investors in a single day, generate interest, and arrange meetings.
 If you are an investor looking to learn more about our Demo Day, please go to our Demo Day inquiry page.

-Imagine K12 investment: Immediately upon acceptance, Imagine K12 invests $20k in each selected company, depending on the number of founders.
+Imagine K12 investment: Immediately upon acceptance, Imagine K12 invests $20,000 in each selected company.
 In exchange for that funding and participation in the program, we ask for equity in each company, usually 6% of the company’s common stock.
 If the company is not incorporated at the time of acceptance (which is the norm and is preferred), then we will first guide the founders through the process of incorporating the company and securing founder shares before proceeding with Imagine K12’s investment.

-Start Fund: At Demo Day each company will receive an additional $80,000 investment from our Start Fund in exchange for an uncapped Safe.
+Start Fund: At Demo Day each company receives an additional $80,000 investment from our Start Fund in exchange for an uncapped Safe.
 This additional funding is intended to give companies plenty of runway to gain traction and raise financing.

 One of the most important advantages Imagine K12 offers is an alumni network of edtech entrepreneurs.
 We currently have a network of almost 200 founders who act as resources for one another.
 Looking for advice on networking with superintendents, calculating your TAM, or whether that edtech conference is worth the trip?
 Ask the people who’ve been through it before.

-Perks: All Imagine K12 startups receive special perks that we have specifically negotiated with different services, including Amazon Web Services, Google Cloud Platform for Startups, Mixpanel, Intercom, and more.
+Perks: All Imagine K12 startups receive special perks that we have specifically negotiated with different service providers, including Amazon Web Services, Google Cloud Platform for Startups, Mixpanel, Intercom, and more.

 Imagine K12 Manuals: Folks at Imagine K12 have written down some of the key things founders need to know to be successful.
 This collection of material is available on our Manuals page.